-This research cluster asks how politics and power are constituted in and across space in order to develop new understandings of the relationship between violence, geopolitics and geographical knowledges.
+The Political Worlds research cluster asks how politics and power are constituted in and across space and place.
+We seek to develop novel and critical understandings of the relationship(s) between geographical knowledges and regimes of discipline and violence.

 News and Research Highlights

 - Mykhnenko, V. (2020) Causes and Consequences of the War in Eastern Ukraine: An Economic Geography Perspective.
 Europe-Asia Studies.